Perugolate/RareFold/README.md

 The RareFold parameters for prediction are made available under the terms of the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode). \
 The design protocol EvoBindRare and the parameters for design are made available under the terms of the [CC BY-NC 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/).

+**You may not use these files except in compliance with the licenses.**

 # Installation
 ## (several minutes)